 I have served in enough leadership positions in enough churches to know that church has become just another product that we consume in this culture.
-I also know that most Pastors will tell you that recent changes in how church is done have been almost entirely consumer driven.
+I also know that most Pastors will tell you changes in how church is done have been consumer driven.
 Pastors are simply giving people what they say, through their words and actions, they want in church.

 Anytime we are unhappy with anything we ought to take a hard look at our own habits and attitudes, to see if we are somehow contributing to the problems vexing us.
 If we want change we have to be willing to change.
 So today I would like to offer five simple changes we could all make that could impact Christianity (and the culture) significantly.

 Show up- Hebrews 10:25

 Seriously.
 The average self-identified “committed churchgoer” only goes to church 1.2 times a MONTH.
 Most Christians go to Costco more than they go to church.
 This is extremely discouraging to Pastors.
 The lack of committed attendance leads many Pastors to assume (rightly in my opinion) that their congregants are shallow believers who can’t (or don’t want to) handle the deeper truths of Scripture.
 It also sends the message to less mature believers that church attendance is irrelevant.

 Let go of your “rights”- 1st Corinthians 8:9